• Skip to content

 Who practises this method?

-If you’re interested in melatonin for your child, you’ll need to get a prescription from your GP or paediatrician.
+If you’re interested in melatonin for your child, see your GP or paediatrician.
 These health professionals can prescribe the right dose and give you information about melatonin and any possible side effects or interactions with other medicines.
-They’ll also monitor your child while they’re taking the medication.
+They’ll also monitor your child while they’re taking melatonin.

 It’s also a good idea to have a sleep assessment first to identify your child’s specific sleep problem and make sure the dose and timing of melatonin is adjusted for it.